 Avoid Legal Pitfalls

-Unfortunately, when machinery is not professionally valued, there is a lot of room for error.
-CMEAs are the only individuals who can provide documents that are upheld in court.
+Unfortunately, when machinery is not professionally appraised, there is considerable room for error.
+CMEAs are the only individuals who can provide documents that will be upheld in a court of law.

 Prevent Appraisal Risk